sang14/dbt-exercise/README.md

 ### 3.2 Lineage graphs

 ![Alt text](assets/lineage_graph.png)
+Follow the [setup steps](#2-setup) to serve the auto generated docs locally

 ## 4. Part 2: Data Analysis

+Here I have used [Looker](https://cloud.google.com/looker/docs) for the visualization because of the same google environment

 ### 4.1.
 What is the acceptance rate over time?